Salman Al-Azami

 Salman Al-Azami is a British-Bangladeshi author and academic at Liverpool Hope University, where he is a senior lecturer in English language.

+Early life

-He obtained his BA, MA, and PhD at Aligarh Muslim University in India.
-He is the son of Prof Ghulam Azam.
+He is the son of Prof Ghulam Azam, the former leader of Bangladesh Jamaat-e-Islami.
+Al-Azami obtained his BA, MA, and PhD at Aligarh Muslim University in India.

 Publications

 Dr Al-Azami is the author a number of works including Religion in the Media: A Linguistic Analysis, published by Palgrave Macmillan.

 He frequently publishes articles on matters pertaining to religion, media, and his native Bangladesh, in a variety of online media outlets including The Huffington Post, OpenDemocracy and Anadolu Agency.
 He has also published several academic articles.